deadlysyntax/the-gatherer/README.md

 Outrider provides tools and structure for managing multiple web scraping and data analysis tasks.
 It is a command-line interface and useful for collecting, cleaning, storing and analysing data from the web.

+Outrider lets you create multiple projects, each relating to a specific domain.
+Once set up, you use simple commands to run specific tasks for specific projects.

+### Set up
 * Download Outrider `git clone https://github.com/deadlysyntax/outrider.git` and on the command-line change into the directory.
 * Setup database by importing ./config/schema.sql into MySQL.
 Create a new file in ./config/database.yml to specify db connection details.
 * Create a new project `rake project:build['project_name','http://domain.com']` - give it a name and the url of the domain you want to work with.
 This creates the necessary entries in the database and generates a new folder in ./projects.
 It creates a file within the new project folder called auxiliary.rb.